abhising10p14/Symmetric-Matrix/README.md

 How to use this class and compile it?
 --------------------------------------------------------------------------------------------------------------------

-To use this class you just have to include these two files in your main function.
+To use this class you just have to include this following in your main program.

 	#include"Symmetric.cpp"